-EXEMPT UNDERTAKINGS Sample Clauses
+EXEMPT UNDERTAKINGS Clause Samples

 EXEMPT UNDERTAKINGS.
 Certain undertakings are exempt from review by DC SHPO once reviewed by the FPO.
 These include: • Undertakings that address an imminent threat to human health and safety; • Undertakings specifically addressed as exempt through a fully executed PA or an individual MOA executed in conformance with 36 CFR 800.14; and/or • Undertakings specifically addressed in the HPP as AFRH-W EXEMPT ACTIVITIES.
 AFRH can conduct these activities without notice to, review by, or other action by the FPO unless specifically stated in Table 6.2: AFRH-W EXEMPT ACTIVITIES.
 It is anticipated that the implementation of Exempt Activities will be recorded in the AFRH-W RI/CRM Database, following the procedures outlined in the Historic Preservation Standard Operating Procedures (HP SOP).
-TABLE 6.2 AFRH-W EXEMPT ACTIVITIES FOR BUILT RESOURCES (BUILDINGS, STRUCTURES, AND OBJECTS) Contributing Non-Contributing • Maintenance of exterior elements in accordance with AFRH-W HP SOP for Maintenance; This includes cleaning of masonry, metal, or painted wood with water if the water pressure does not exceed 100 PSI • Repair of exterior elements in accord with AFRH- W HP SOP for Repair when the elements are not visible when viewed from surrounding area • Repair of interior elements in accord with AFRH- W HP SOP for Maintenance when the elements are not visible within contributing spaces • Repair of interior elements located within non- contributing spaces • In-kind refinishing (including painting of previously painted surfaces) of exterior elements in accord with AFRH-W HP SOP for Maintenance when the elements are not visible when viewed from surrounding area • In-kind refinishing of interior elements in accord with AFRH-W HP SOP for Maintenance when the elements are not visible within contributing spaces • Repainting of interior surfaces that were previously painted • In-kind replacement of exterior elements that are not visible when viewed from surrounding area • In-kind replacement of interior elements that are not visible within contributing spaces • In-kind replacement of interior elements within non- contributing spaces • Repair or replacement of small, functional non- original/non-historic elements when not harmful to historic material and the action is reversible • Introduction of energy conservation measures that are not visible or that do not alter or detract from the qualities that make resources contributing or the Historic District eligible • Interior modifications associated with comp...
+TABLE 6.2 AFRH-W EXEMPT ACTIVITIES FOR BUILT RESOURCES (BUILDINGS, STRUCTURES, AND OBJECTS) • Maintenance of exterior elements in accordance with AFRH-W HP SOP for Maintenance; This includes cleaning of masonry, metal, or painted wood with water if the water pressure does not exceed 100 PSI • Repair of exterior elements in accord with AFRH- W HP SOP for Repair when the elements are not visible when viewed from surrounding area • Repair of interior elements in accord with AFRH- W HP SOP for Maintenance when the elements are not visible within contributing spaces • Repair of interior elements located within non- contributing spaces • In-kind refinishing (including painting of previously painted surfaces) of exterior elements in accord with AFRH-W HP SOP for Maintenance when the elements are not visible when viewed from surrounding area • In-kind refinishing of interior elements in accord with AFRH-W HP SOP for Maintenance when the elements are not visible within contributing spaces • Repainting of interior surfaces that were previously painted • In-kind replacement of exterior elements that are not visible when viewed from surrounding area • In-kind replacement of interior elements that are not visible within contributing spaces • In-kind replacement of interior elements within non- contributing spaces • Repair or replacement of small, functional non- original/non-historic elements when not harmful to historic material and the action is reversible • Introduction of energy conservation measures that are not visible or that do not alter or detract from the qualities that make resources contributing or the Historic District eligible • Interior modifications associated with compliance with the Americans with...

 EXEMPT UNDERTAKINGS.
 (Page 5).
 Some Forest undertakings, because of their nature and scope, have low potential to affect historic properties.
 These classes of undertaking shall be exempt from heritage program or Section 106 review.
 Once classified as an exempt undertaking by a Forest Manager, no further consideration of heritage resources is warranted with regard to that class of undertaking.